dlanger/simple-slideshow/readme.txt

 = How do I make the images change faster or slower? =

 The slideshow will advance when the forwards/backwards arrows are clicked.
-If you'd like to make the transition between images faster or slower, you can pass attributes to the shortcode - for example, `[simple_slideshow time="1000"]`@TODO.
-For full documentation on this, check out the *documentation* tab on the Simple Slideshow page of your Administration section.
+If you'd like to make the transition between images faster or slower, you can pass attributes to the shortcode - for example, `[simple_slideshow time="1000"]`.
+For full documentation on this, check out the *Attributes* tab in the Simple Slideshow menu.

 = How do I change the order of images in the slideshow? =